Morocco · CocoVolare

 The city you absorb

-Marrakech is not visited — it is absorbed.
+Marrakech is absorbed more than visited.
 Founded in 1070 as a caravan crossroads between the Sahara and the Atlantic, it offers a collision of labyrinthine medina, gardens of absolute calm and a hotel and dining scene that reinvents itself every season.

 Hotels